 As always, to promote personal welfare, we encourage every student to:

-If you ever encounter suspicious persons or vehicles or any activity that makes you feel uncomfortable, immediately contact College Police.
-If you are walking on campus you can also reach College Police by pressing the button at the Blue Light Call Boxes located between Riddick and Susanna Wesley on Lakeside, at the tennis courts on Wiley Drive, and in the College Police station parking lot.
+If you ever encounter suspicious persons or vehicles or any activity that makes you feel uncomfortable, immediately contact Campus Police.
+If you are walking on campus, you can also reach Campus Police by pressing the button at the Blue Light Call Boxes located between Riddick and Susanna Wesley on Lakeside, at the tennis courts on Wiley Drive, and in the College Police station parking lot.

 Important Safety Tips when walking on campus: